commul/dspace-migrate/README.md

   clarin-dspace=# select distinct(split_part(handle, '/', 1)) as prefix from handle;
   ```

-- Copy `assetstore` from dspace5 to dspace7 (for bitstream import). `assetstore` is in the folder where you have installed DSpace `dspace/assetstore`.
+- This project only migrates the data stored in the database(s) not the actual files.
+Copy `assetstore` from dspace5 to dspace7 (for bitstream import). `assetstore` is in the folder where you have installed DSpace `dspace/assetstore`.

 ***
 ### Run the migration